 - Do any last-minute cleaning

-- Once everything is running smoothly, shower, dress, and get ready for guests
+- Once everything is running smoothly, shower, dress, and get ready for your guests

 Suggested Cleaning Schedule

-- Day 14 – Dust ceiling, ceiling fans, vents, light fixtures
+- Day 14 – Dust ceiling, ceiling fans, vents, and light fixtures

 - Day 13 – Clean windows